gavinln/selenium_robot_vm/README.md

     vm/start_node.sh
     ```

-6. Within the VM run the Selenium tests in the /vagrant/selenium directory
+6. Within the VM run the Selenium tests in the /vagrant/vm directory

     ```bash
+    cd /vagrant/vm
-    pybot tests/cnn_home.txt
+    pybot cnn_home.txt
     ```

 7. The [Firefox][9] browser outside the VM will start and run the tests